opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The select clause can be used in records search APIs as the parameter `select`.

 The select clause allows to:
-- allow to choose the fields that will be returned for each row
+- choose the fields that will be returned for each row
 - transform fields using arithmetic
 - rename fields
 - add computed virtual fields to fields